Facebook ad mistakes happen because humans fall in the sub-100% perfect category.

 - Ad image contains confusing elements and doesn’t match the offer

-Research has found that people make up their minds within 90 seconds of their initial interactions with either people or products.
-About 62‐90% of their assessment is based on colors alone.
+People make up their minds within 90 seconds of their first interaction with a person or a product.
+About 62‐90% base their assessment on colors alone.
+But smiling faces evoke positive feelings.
+Either ad could work!

-Creating more colorful ad images might help to get more people to notice your ad, read it, and take your preferred action.
+Creating colorful ad images or incorporating happy people might increase the percentage of people who notice your ad, read it, and click through.

-Tip: Make sure that your Facebook ad design is at least 1200 x 628 pixels wide (it’s the standard), and that the colors look good on every screen.
+Tip: Make sure that your Facebook ad design is at least 1200 x 628 pixels wide (the standard) and that the colors look good on every screen.

 For more Facebook ad design inspiration, see our lineup of 32 awe-inspiring Facebook ad examples.